sushiroll4093/clone/FAQ.md

 ### What open-source license is Canvas released under?

 We have released Canvas under the [AGPLv3](http://www.gnu.org/licenses/agpl.html).
-Note that we sell commercial licenses as well.

 ### Can I contribute back?